IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 In the Close case, the script checks that these conditions are satisfied:

-* The deadline has been reached.
+1. The deadline has been reached.
-* The winner gets the NFT.
+2. The winner gets the NFT.
-* The auction owner gets the highest bid.
+3. The auction owner gets the highest bid.

 When there are no bidders
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Finally, we need to consider the scenario in which nobody bids in the auction.
 Alice creates the auction, but the auction receives no bids.
 In this case, there must be a mechanism for Alice to retrieve her NFT.

 To address this possibility, Alice creates a transaction with the `Close` redeemer.
 However, because there is no bidder, the NFT doesn’t go to the highest bidder, but instead simply goes back to Alice.

 The logic in this case is slightly different.
 It will check that the NFT goes back to Alice.
 However, it doesn’t need to check the recipient because the transaction will be triggered by Alice and she can send the NFT wherever she wants.

 Diagram/graphic of how the smart contract works
 --------------------------------------------------

-*Need to reassess what sort of diagrams would be most helpful.*
+*Assess what sort of diagrams would be most helpful.*

 On-chain code explanation
 -----------------------------

-On-chain code is the scripts we were discussing -- the scripts from the EUTXO model.
-In addition to public key addresses, we have a script address.
-Outputs can sit at such an address, and if a transaction tries to consume such an output, the script is executed.
+With the on-chain code (the scripts from the EUTXO model), we have a script address in addition to public key addresses.
+Outputs can sit at such a script address, and if a transaction tries to consume such an output, the script is executed.
 The transaction is only valid if the script succeeds.

 If a node receives a new transaction, it validates it before accepting it into its mempool and eventually into a block.
 For each input of the transaction, if that input happens to be a script address, the corresponding script is executed.
-If the script does not succeed, the transaction is invalid.
+If the script does not succeed, the transaction is invalid and does not get completed.

 Plutus Core
 ~~~~~~~~~~~~~~